 Sometimes the simplest ideas really are the best.
 Firstly I wrote down 8-10 questions on different coloured bits of paper.
 Then the boys took turns choosing and answering first (they both answered all the questions).

-I gushed to the boys that we were really keen to know more about their day and they seemed excited to have a new activity to try.
+Beforehand I gushed to the boys excitedly about hearing about their days, and they seemed keen to tell us and try a new activity.

-This talking activity for children is most successful when the questions are open ended.
-Try and avoid questions that can be answered with a one word answer or simple yes/no. Who, what, why and how questions worked well.
+This talking activity for children is most successful with open ended questions.
+So try and avoid questions that can be answered with a one word answer or simple yes/no. Who, what, why and how questions were most popular.
 I got some BRILLIANT ideas for questions from the mother.ly website linked here!

-The boys both seemed to really enjoy the extra chatting and I loved hearing more about their days at school.
+The boys definitely enjoyed the extra chatting and I loved hearing more about their days at school.
 I literally heard all sorts of stuff!

-In summary, I think that it was having written open questions and an obvious excitement about finding out about their day, that made the activity successful.
+Written open ended questions and an obvious excitement about finding out about their day that made this activity successful.

 Fancy hanging around for a bit?